Memphis Brooks Museum of Art

 - “Where Do We Go from Here?”
 Symposium, Day 1: April 2

-Presented with the National Civil Rights Museum to explore the legal aspects of social justice
+Presented with the National Civil Rights Museum to explore the legal aspects of social justice.
+Both the panel discussions and a noon luncheon featuring Eric Holder will be held at the Peabody Hotel.

 - Symposium Endowment to hold a social justice symposium annually.